ManaliSharma/Data_Engineering_Projects/Cloud_Data_warehouse/README.md

 This project includes five script files:

 - analytics.py runs a few queries on the created star schema to validate that the project has been completed successfully.
-- create_cluster.py is where the AWS components for this project are created programmatically
+- create_infrastructure.py is where the AWS components for this project are created programmatically
-- create_table.py is where fact and dimension tables for the star schema in Redshift are created.
+- create_tables.py is where fact and dimension tables for the star schema in Redshift are created.
 - etl.py is where data gets loaded from S3 into staging tables on Redshift and then processed into the analytics tables on Redshift.
 - sql_queries.py where SQL statements are defined, which are then used by etl.py, create_table.py and analytics.py.
 - README.md is current file.
 - requirements.txt with python dependencies needed to run the project

 ## Database schema design
+![DER]
 #### Staging Tables
 - staging_events
 - staging_songs